git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

 ##### Step 4: Save the Role ARN that was created into a variable

-4. Copy and run the below command to save, which will save the role ARN into the ROLE_ARN variable.
+4. Copy and run the below command, which will save the role ARN into the ROLE_ARN variable.

 ::code[export ROLE_ARN=$(aws cloudformation describe-stacks --stack-name "eksctl-${CLUSTER_NAME}-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" --query "Stacks[0].Outputs[0].OutputValue"  --region $AWS_REGION --output text)]{language=bash showLineNumbers=false showCopyAction=true}